mantika/whaleprint/README.md

 ## Rationale

 After playing around with docker experimental [DAB's](https://github.com/docker/docker/blob/master/experimental/docker-stacks-and-bundles.md) we realized that even though the concept looks promising, the tooling around it was somehow poor and pretty much useless.
-The only thing that you can do with this as today is generate a DAB from a `docker-compose` yml file and then run `docker stack deploy` or `docker deploy` in order to deploy it to your swarm mode cluster and that's pretty much it.
+The only thing that you can do with this as today ise generate a DAB from a `docker-compose` yml file and then run `docker stack deploy` or `docker deploy` in order to deploy it to your swarm mode cluster and that's pretty much it.

 We immediately started thinking of different ways to enhance the dev & ops experience with this new feature and we came up with some nice ideas that makes this possible.